MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Introduction

 By decoupling task semantics from execution, MoIRA enables scalable, modular control.
-It offers a practical step toward robotic agents that generalize across tasks while benefiting from specialization without relying on monolithic training pipelines.
+It utilizes an architecture-agnostic, external routing mechanism to coordinate a dynamic pool of specialized experts, each implemented as a lightweight LoRA adapter.
+The zero-shot, language-based routing allows for the independent addition, update, or replacement of experts without costly joint training or retraining the router.
+It validates a flexible design paradigm for robotic agents that generalize across tasks while benefiting from specialization, providing an alternative to monolithic training pipelines.